Mark-Clegg/asm1802/README.md

 ### ENDSUB {expression}

 Marks the end of a SUBROUTINE definition.
-If an optional Label is supplied, this must refer to a previously declared Label within the subroutine, and marks the entry point of that subroutine.
+If an optional expression is supplied, this must refer to a previously declared Label within the subroutine, and marks the entry point of that subroutine.
 This modifies the value of the SUBROUTINE's label in the Master symbol table to point to the referenced local label so that any reference to the SUBROUTINE name in main code